Will Fyffe: Early life and career

-His father was interested in theatrical entertainment and operated a Penny Geggy, in which the young Will gained valuable experience as a character actor, as he travelled around the Lowlands of Scotland.
+His father was interested in theatrical entertainment and operated a Penny Geggy, in which Will gained experience as a character actor.

-In his twenties, Fyffe joined Will Haggar Junior's Castle Theatre company, touring the South Wales Valleys from its base in Abergavenny.
-Fyffe and his wife feature in an advert for the Castle Theatre in the Portable Times in 1911.
+In his 20s, Fyffe joined Will Haggar Junior's Castle Theatre company, touring the South Wales Valleys from its base in Abergavenny.
+Fyffe and his wife are featured in an advert for the Castle Theatre in the Portable Times in 1911.

-Fyffe's screen debut was in 1914 when William Haggar, Will Junior's father and a pioneer silent film producer, made an epic 50-minute version of the classic Welsh Tale, The Maid of Cefn Ydfa, which was first screened in Aberdare in December of that year.
-Reviewed in The South Wales Echo in 1938, the film disappeared, but was rediscovered in 1984 in a family cupboard and conserved: 38 minutes survives, in the Welsh Film Archive in Aberystwyth.
+Fyffe's screen debut was in 1914 when William Haggar, Will Junior's father and a pioneer silent film producer, made a 50-minute version of the classic Welsh tale The Maid of Cefn Ydfa, which was first screened in Aberdare in December of that year.
+Reviewed in The South Wales Echo in 1938, the film disappeared, but was rediscovered in 1984 in a family cupboard and conserved.
+38 minutes survives in the Welsh Film Archive in Aberystwyth.
 In the film, Fyffe plays Lewis Bach, the loyal servant of the maid.
 He appealed against conscription in 1918 on grounds of his occupation, serious hardship and ill health.

-As a character actor, he was much in demand in Hollywood and Britain, starring and co-starring in dozens of productions, with the likes of Finlay Currie, Patricia Roc, John Laurie, Duncan MacRae, John Gielgud, Douglas Fairbanks Jr, Margaret Lockwood and Charles Hawtrey.
-His last film was The Brothers, which was released shortly after his death.
-In Owd Bob, (To The Victor in America), Fyffe plays the 'likeable old curmudgeon', McAdam,.
-The New York Times describes Fyffe's performance as fitting "snugly into the mental dossier we have been compiling under the heading, great performances".
+As a character actor, he was much in demand in Hollywood and Britain, starring and co-starring in dozens of productions, with Finlay Currie, Patricia Roc, John Laurie, Duncan MacRae, John Gielgud, Douglas Fairbanks Jr, Margaret Lockwood and Charles Hawtrey.
+His last film was The Brothers, released shortly after his death.
+In Owd Bob, (To the Victor in America), Fyffe plays the 'likeable old curmudgeon' McAdam,.
+The New York Times describes Fyffe's performance as fitting "snugly into the mental dossier we have been compiling under the heading 'great performances'".
+Ted Black at Gainsborough Pictures promoted Fyffe's persona in a series of pictures.